 Check the course schedule for future offerings of this course.

 - Guide for reading the Gospels of Mark, Matthew and Luke by Dr. Philip A. Cunningham;

-- Bonus articles on the "Writing of the Gospels" and research about the historical Jesus;
+- Bonus article and video on the "Writing of the Gospels" and research about the historical Jesus;

-- Video presentation by Father Michael J. Himes for each Gospel;
+- Video presentation by Fr.
+Michael J. Himes for each Gospel;

 - Each participant belongs to a small Community for Conversation and faith sharing guided by a facilitator.